EMEASO23/latin102/quiz2.md

 - Antecedent = vial, neuter sing

-- Quibus is ablative singular because it is acting as the agent of what killed Hercules
+- Quibus❌ is ablative singular because it is acting as the agent of what killed Hercules

 6. In Egypt, Hercules killed the priest Busiris, qui regularly sacrificed foreigners.